toshiHTroyer/CreativeShowcase/MILESTONE_04.md

   - [Add a Project `/portfolio/project`](https://glowing-carnival-66qv746rvgx34v77-3000.app.github.dev/portfolio/project)
     -  Result on user portfolio page
     -  Note: Some files will take a long time to load (may have to refresh manually)
+    -  Note: Look at important section below.
 - **User Portfolio - Explore Other Creatives Section** (replace `[username]` with yours)
     - [https://glowing-carnival-66qv746rvgx34v77-3000.app.github.dev/portfolio/[username]](https://glowing-carnival-66qv746rvgx34v77-3000.app.github.dev/portfolio/[username])

 Special Instructions for Form 2
 ---
+- **Important**
+    - I had to remove /public/uploads and /public/projectUploads from my git repository using git rm --cached public/uploads etc as there were size issues, so in order to be able to upload user / project images, you will need to recreate these two folders in public directory.
+Therefore, when you log in / create an account and are looking at other users portfolios/bio images, none of the files I have already uploaded into my project will be present/visible.
 - No new dedicated form was created for this milestone.
 - The project file upload feature was fully implemented in my already existing add a project form.
 I used the formidable npm package in the /api project.js backend route to implement this feature.
 The uploaded projects are displayed dynamically inside the existing public portfolio page /portfolio/[username], which now renders images/PDFs styled within their own project card within their category card using Tailwind CSS.
   - To upload a project, just select what category to add to, add a tile (and description if you would like), and upload a reasonably sized image or pdf.
 After a succesful upload, you will be redirected to your personal updated /portfolio/[username] site.